Everything about Doji Candlestick Pattern: Top 4 Exclusive patterns

 Enter the trade: Enter a long position at the opening of the third bullish candle or after a slight pullback.

-The stop-loss can be placed below the low of the Doji candle or the low of the first bearish candle.
+Set Stop-Loss: Stop-loss can be placed below the low of the Doji candle or the low of the first bearish candle.

-The profit target can be checked based on the risk-reward ratio, the previous resistance level or the other technical analysis tools.
+Set the profit target: The profit target can be checked based on the risk-reward ratio, the previous resistance level or the other technical analysis tools.

 4. The evening star doji pattern

 The evening star is a bearish Doji pattern.
 This pattern usually occurs at the top of an uptrend.
+This pattern, like the morning star doji candlestick, has three candlesticks:

-The first candlestick shows a bullish nature.
+• The first candlestick shows a bullish nature.

-The second candle looks like a bullish or a bearish candle.
+• The second candle looks like a bullish or a bearish candle.
 This can be a doji candlestick or even any other candlestick.

-The third candle shows a bearish nature.
+• The third candle shows a bearish nature.

 So, the evening star doji pattern is basically a bearish version of the morning star doji candlestick pattern.

-The pattern can be confirmed by, firstly checking if the market is already in an uptrend.
+Confirm the pattern: The pattern can be confirmed by, firstly checking if the market is already in an uptrend.

 The increase in the third candle showcases that there is strong selling pressure in the market.
 Check if the third candle has broken a significant support level.
 This reinforces the bearish trend.

-This can be done in a better way by entering the short position below the low of the third bearish candle thus confirming the bearish momentum.
+Enter the Evening star doji candlestick pattern: This can be done in a better way by entering the short position below the low of the third bearish candle thus confirming the bearish momentum.

 FAQ related to the Doji candlestick pattern